krahets/blog/README.md

 pnpm docs:build
 ```

-Have fun!

 ## License

-All the articles are licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+The original content (texts, images, videos, and codes) present on the website is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).